Chervyen massacre: Chervyen

-On 26 June, the remaining prisoners were placed in the Chervyen prison.
-A few criminal prisoners were released when they volunteered for the Red Army.
 On 27 June, Belarusian NKVD received a telegram from Mikhail Ivanovich Nikolsky, head of the NKVD prison department in Moscow, ordering to leave 400 prisoners in Chervyen and execute the rest.
 Since prisoner files were destroyed by German bombardment in Minsk, the guards made their selection of 400–750 prisoners almost randomly.

 On the night from 26 to 27 June, the selected prisoners were marched from Chervyen towards Babruysk.
 Initially, the NKVD soldiers shot those prisoners that lagged behind.
 Then, by a forest about 1.5–2 km from Chervyen, NKVD organized the mass execution.
 Of Lithuanian prisoners, about 40 survived.